Duke-GCB/iMADS/README.md

 * __load.py__ - downloads files and loads the database based on predictionsconf.yaml
 * __webserver.py__ - serves web portal and API for accessing the 'pred' database
 * __vacuum.py__ - deletes old data from the 'pred' database
-* __portal__ - reactjs project that builds static/js/bunde.js for webserver.py to serve
+* __portal/__ - reactjs project that builds static/js/bunde.js for webserver.py to serve

 ### Running: